Metis Society of Saskatchewan - Implementation and Removal of Education and Housing Programs

 Summary

-Mr. Amyotte struggled to raise the living standards for Metis people in Saskatchewan, focusing specifically on creating access to education and housing.
-In one section of the interview listed in "Relevant Resources" (on this page), Joe Amyotte notes that housing conditions of the Metis were worse in Northern Saskatchewan.
-He also describes how past experiences of attempts at Metis political organization (receiving racism/mockery from whites for their past efforts) made it difficult to engage in grassroots mobilization, and in turn advocate for improvements that would allow them to achieve a higher standard of living (several interviews cited below in "relevant resources" include reports of discriminatory experiences received by Metis people and the internalization of shame and self-protection that results).
+In an interview with Joe Amyotte (attached under Resources below), he notes that housing conditions of the Metis were worse in Northern Saskatchewan.
+He also describes how previous experiences attemping Metis political organization made it difficult to engage in grassroots mobilization (i.e., receiving racism/mockery from white settlers for their past efforts), and in turn advocate for improvements that would allow them to attain a higher quality of living conditions.
 He also describes the low level of educational attainment amongst the Metis, which is corroborated by several testimonies of Metis individuals in Saskatchewan who cite lack of access to a school within their area as the barrier which prevented them from obtaining an education.
 Some of these individuals also cite that family circumstances of poverty required them to begin working and end their school career early.
-In another section of the interview (see "Relevant Resources") Amyotte says that because of the intiatives of the Metis Society of Saskatchewan, schools were established in Green Lake, Beauval, La Ronge, La Loche, Qu'Appelle, to name a few.
+In another section of the interview, Amyotte says that because of the intiatives of the Metis Society of Saskatchewan, schools were established in Green Lake, Beauval, La Ronge, La Loche, Qu'Appelle, to name a few.
 There were 35 schools that he initiated across the province in total.
 These schools were discontinued in 1969 when the leadership of the Metis Society of Saskatchewan changed.
 Mr. Amyotte does not disclose the reasons why.

 Education and housing programs were implemented under Joe Amyotte's leadership of the Metis Society of Saskatchewan.
 These programs were intended to correct crises of poverty and housing widely experienced by the Metis of Saskatchewan as a result of land dispossession and no access to education.